 With the COVID-19 pandemic, a large portion of businesses move online and companies encourage their employees to work from home in order to facilitate social distancing.
 To adapt to this situation, the cloud is considered by many corporations as a digital transformation engine that improves business continuity.
-In this article today, we would like to share with you the top cloud computing for business so that retailers can choose which one works best for their stores.
+In this article today, we would like to share the top cloud computing for business so that retailers can choose which one works best for their stores.

-Cloud computing for business can be divided into three major categories, Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
+Cloud computing for business can be divided into three major categories: Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).

 Some Advantages Of Cloud Computing Business

 Cloud computing allows a business to cut their operating costs of hardware, databases, servers, or software licenses.
 Eventually, it might reduce the need for a whole IT department, only a small team is needed.
 According to research conducted by Statista, the majority of respondents claim that cloud computing platforms have helped their organizations save between 10 to 20% of costs yearly.

 Cloud computing offers 24/7 uptime.
 Cloud servers and data centers are managed by a centralized system provided by the cloud platform.
 Hence, there is no need for employee management.

 The cloud computing platform is scalable and reliable.
 There is no limit to the number of users or resources available.
 Moreover, the cloud increases processing and resources according to your need.
 If users want to reduce resources, they can always scale them down.

 Cloud computing for business has data centers in multiple locations, which makes them faster and reliable.
 Large companies such as Microsoft or Amazon Web Services even have data centers internationally.

 Top Cloud Computing For Business